samlam369/Google-Keep-Memo-Pad/PRD.md

 ### 2.4 Distribution & Setup
 - Distributed via GitHub.
 Users can clone the repo and run `npm start` to launch the app.
 - No installer or packaged distribution initially.
-- **Auto-launch:** Users can use the provided `launch_keep.vbs` script and add it to their Windows Startup folder for auto-launch functionality (see README for instructions).
+- **Auto-launch:** Users can use the provided `Google-Keep-Memo-Pad.vbs` script and add it to their Windows Startup folder for auto-launch functionality (see README for instructions).

 ### 2.5 Additional Notes
 - No analytics, privacy, or data storage requirements at this stage.